 though consider a few good changes in it as I initiate the journey

 Carry a travel card, issued by your personal bank to make your travel easier.
 I’m carrying ICICI Travel Card, which gives me Euros and Swiss Francs, at no extra cost, except for what I lose in currency conversions.
 And it works pretty much as your savings account does, with the facility of internet banking and mobile updates!

 If you’re staying in a city for only a couple of days or 3 days at maximum and will be using public transport and doing city tours, invest in a City Card, that most of the popular cities in Europe offer (can be found on their tourism website).
-They can save you a fortune, and make your travel a hassle-free experience.
+They can save you a fortune, and make your travel hassle-free.

-If you travel as a travel blogger, make sure you write to the national and local tourism boards of the places you’re travelling.
-They are pretty much always ready to work with bloggers, in exchange for some extra online exposure.
+If you travel as a travel blogger, make sure you write to the national and local tourism boards.
+Tourism boards are always ready to work with bloggers, in exchange for some extra online exposure.

 Update: I’m now back from Europe and totally loved the experience.
 The destinations I travelled to were all equally amazing.
 I met an uncountable number of people during this time, out of which some are going to remain lifelong friends.
 And speaking of the most memorable experience of the trip, this is what is going to remain with me for a long time: Getting Robbed In Bratislava!